elitemn/HyperledgerFabricTestBuild/README.md

 1. Install Hyperledger Prereqs, (go, jq, docker compose)
 2. Download and install the Hyperledger Fabric test network in a lab environment

-Fist deploy the VM and infrastrcuture using the ARM template Then login to the newly created VM, download the InstallFabric.sh using the following command: wget -qO- "https://raw.githubusercontent.com/elitemn/HyperledgerFabricTestBuild/refs/heads/main/installFabric.sh" | tr -d '\r' > installFabric.sh & chmod +x installFabric.sh
+Fist deploy the VM and infrastructure using the ARM template Then login to the newly created VM, download the InstallFabric.sh using the following command: wget -qO- "https://raw.githubusercontent.com/elitemn/HyperledgerFabricTestBuild/refs/heads/main/installFabric.sh" | tr -d '\r' > installFabric.sh & chmod +x installFabric.sh